tdkehoe/Angular-Data-Transfer/README.md

 I stopped loving AngularJS after I graduated and built a large project.
 The controllers grew to thousands of lines.
 These controllers were spaghetti code, where tracing the path of a variable was like trying to follow a strand of pasta on your plate.

 Angular (at first called Angular 2) was released a year later.
 Angular's strength is its modular structure.
 In AngularJS, each web page or view had a controller.
 In Angular, each section of a view--headers, footers, forms, etc.--is a component.
-Each component has its own HTML view, controller, CSS, and test files.
+Each component has its own HTML view template, controller, CSS, and test files.
 The components fit together into a seamless view for the user.

 Angular's modular structure keeps controllers to a few hundred lines.
 Tracing a variable is straightforward as we can see a variable's value when it enters the component, how it changes in the component, and the value when it is sent to a another component.